 You will develop and demonstrate core mathematical skills, including algebra and statistics, relevant to your undergraduate degree course.
 You will study core mathematical principles and tools.
 You will practise your skills through class work and self-study assignments.
 You will also practise questions similar to the format of those in your exams.

 This module will introduce you to the study of Politics through discussion of the main issues in the British political system, and the core concepts used by political scientists and political theorists.
 This module will provide you with the foundation knowledge necessary to succeed in the Introduction to Law, Advanced Law and International Relations modules.

-You will submit your UCAS application during your International Foundation Year at the International Study Centre.
+You will be required to take an AES test at the end of your course, details of AES requirements below.
 This means that once you successfully complete the International Foundation Year, you will be ready to start your degree at the University of Leeds.

 Students must study the Law route